 Javier Hernández (MEX)

-The Real Madrid CF forward uses Chicarito (the little pea) as his shirt name.
-It comes from his father – also Javier Hernández – who was called Chicaro (pea) because of his striking green eyes.
+The Bayern forward uses 'Chicarito' (little pea) as his shirt name.
+It comes from his father – also Javier Hernández – who was called 'Chicaro' (pea) due to his striking green eyes.

 The Little Snowflake